aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/workbook-conversions/pdf/add-watermark-to-pdf/_index.md

 While converting an Excel file to PDF, you may have requirements to add a watermark to the PDF file.
 The following examples show how to add text and image watermarks to the PDF while rendering.

 ## **Add text watermark to PDF**

 You can easily add a text watermark to a PDF by specifying the text and the corresponding font.
-Also, you can set alignment, offset, rotation, opacity, foreground/background, and scale to page in [RenderingWatermark](https://reference.aspose.com/cells/javascript-cpp/renderingwatermark/).
+Additionally, you can set alignment, offset, rotation, opacity, foreground/background, and scale to the page in [RenderingWatermark](https://reference.aspose.com/cells/javascript-cpp/renderingwatermark/).

 ```html
 <!DOCTYPE html>